pharaox/carnalitas_x/README.md

 * Slavery doctrines have a significant and consistent impact that better reflects their original meaning.
 * Slaves can be also ransomed or gifted, and the AI will occasionally do it as well.
 * Slaves can be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
-* There are new court positions reserved for slaves or former slaves, such as *Slave Concubine* or *Mameluke Captain*, available depending on religion, culture, and government form.
+* There are new court positions reserved for slaves or former slaves, such as *Slave Concubine*, *Slave Eunuch* or *Mameluke Captain*, available depending on religion, culture, and government form.
 * Additional slaves fit for specific occupations are spawned into the world via events.
 * Useful characters are much more likely to be captured instead of killed during raids and sieges.